If you’re looking for How to Pickle Banana Peppers, you’ve come to the right place.

 It’s easy to preserve your yellow banana peppers, using the tips and easy pickled peppers recipe below.

 My family has grown to love banana peppers on our pizza, salads, and even sandwiches.

-So while I was picking out plants for my garden this year I was excited to see banana peppers and knew for sure I wanted to plant those.
+So while I was picking out plants for my garden, I was excited to see banana peppers.
+I knew for sure I wanted to plant those.

-They have been growing wonderfully!
+They’ve been growing wonderfully!